 You’ll almost never have a Triple and a Quad available but if you do, a Necromancer and a Vampire Lord can transform your horde in veritable killing machines with free attack actions and +1 attack to anyone in range.

-Like the Seneschal and the Hell Knight, also the Skeleton Champion has access to the Chosen Champion ability, but apart that he is a slightly better version of the basic skeletons.
+Like the Seneschal and the Hell Knight, also the Skeleton Champions have access to the Chosen Champion ability, but apart that they are slightly better version of the basic skeletons.